 Who do I call for help and how can I reach ReliaCard Customer Services?

 You can call ReliaCard Cardmember Services 24 hours a day, seven days a week at (855) 203-3818.

 Call the toll-free Cardmember Services number, (855) 203-3818, to report a lost or stolen card.
-A new card will be issued free of charge and any remaining balance will be transferred to the new card.
-You will not be responsible for any confirmed fraudulent activity that occurs on your card.
+A new card will be issued for no fee and any remaining balance will be transferred to the new card.
+You may not be responsible for any confirmed fraudulent activity that occurs on your card if you report the error in a timely manner.
 Emergency replacement cards are extra and cost $15 for shipping costs.

 New debit cards are sent to anyone who has an activated card, even if they are not currently receiving benefits.
 You will need this card if you collect unemployment benefits in the future.